-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- transmission electron microscope
+- scanning electron microscope (SEM)

-5 Multiple Choice Questions
+5 Multiple choice questions

 - The theory that all living things are composed of cells and that all cells come from other cells.